PLPAcademy/day-3-assignment-Evaloise/README.md

 C) Run Flutter Doctor
 D) Create a new Flutter project

-3. B) Update your PATH
+   3. ANSWER B) Update your PATH

 4. What command is used to run a newly created Flutter app?